survivejs/webpack-book/manuscript/techniques/01_dynamic_loading.md

 # Dynamic Loading

-Even though you can get far with webpack's code splitting features covered in the *Code Splitting* chapter, there's more to it.
+Even though you can get far with webpack's code splitting features covered in the _Code Splitting_ chapter, there's more to it.
 Webpack provides more dynamic ways to deal with code through `require.context`.

-## Dynamic Loading with `require.context`
+## Dynamic loading with `require.context`

 [require.context](https://webpack.js.org/api/module-methods/#require-context) provides a general form of code splitting.
 Let's say you are writing a static site generator on top of webpack.
 You could model your site contents within a directory structure by having a `./pages/` directory which would contain the Markdown files.